hans/hans.github.com/_posts/2013-12-15-q1-time-analysis.md

 ## Tracking methodology

-I'll provide a quick description now of how I planned and maintained my schedule over the past weeks.[^2] Each day would proceed as follows:
+I'll provide a quick description now of how I planned and maintained my schedule over the past weeks.
+Each day would proceed as follows:

 - After waking, I would **schedule the day**.
 I examined the tasks for the day and allotted nearly every minute to specific items.
 (These "tasks" were not